JeffPerando/caliburn/README.md

 Caliburn is a multi-paradigm shader language.
 Language features include:

+* **Familiar Syntax**: Caliburn's syntax is a blend of C++ and Python, but with further improvements to help with readability.
 * **Functions** via top-level `def`
 * **Objects** via `class`
 * **Generics**: All function and type declarations support both type and constant generics.